tashfiqakhand/ColoredBall/README.md

 - The program should be run by typing in the URL https://tashfiqakhand.github.io/ColoredBall/ in any browser (each browser is a different user).
 - Once run, a popup will first show indicating all the cookies present (blue ball count, red ball count, color of ball).
-- After clicking okay on the cookie popup, a white page will show with a colored ball in the middle either being red or blue (50/50 chance) if first user visit,
+- After clicking okay on the cookie popup, a white page will show with a colored ball in the middle either being color red or blue (50/50 chance) if user's first visit,
 - If it is not the user's first visit, the page will show the previous color visited and the count of that color will increment in the cookie popup.
-- The page will also show on the top middle a printed message indicating the color of the ball.
+- The page will also show on the top center a printed message indicating the color of the ball.
 - To re-run the program with the same user, simply just revisit the page on the same browser by refreshing the page or clicking the link again.
 - To try another user, simply use another browser or clear the cookies in the settings of the used browser.
 - To inspect the cookies, you can also toggle the console on the browser and view the application storage's cookies which will show all cookies present.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Folder

 - a style folder that contains style.css for styling the circles
 - a script folder that contains main.js for all javascript functionalities where the core of the work is
 - a index.html file that contains the UI of the page